keyboard_arrow_up

 Brazing

-The joining of metals through the use of heat and a filler metal to form a strong joint, the filler metal is usually silver alloy.
+A method of joining metals using heat and a filler metal to form a strong bond, typically using a silver alloy for the filler metal.

 BTU

-British Thermal Unit.
-The amount of heat required to raise or lower the temperature of one pound of water one degree Fahrenheit.
+British Thermal Unit; the amount of heat required to change the temperature of one pound of water by one degree Fahrenheit.

 Carburizing